-Morgan Cooper, Program Assistant, OCDOA Handy Helpers and OC Home Preservation Coalition
+Morgan Cooper, Program Coordinator, OCDOA Handy Helpers and OC Home Preservation Coalition

 Morgan is a dual-degree master’s student in UNC’s Department of City and Regional Planning and Gillings School of Global Public Health.
 She will support Orange County Department on Aging’s Handy Helpers Program and the Orange County Home Preservation Coalition, both efforts to preserve and repair a safe housing stock for the older adult community.
 Before graduate school, Morgan received her BS in Nutrition from Penn State and completed her Registered Dietitian training at the VA in St. Louis.
 She worked as a community nutrition educator for a SNAP-Ed program in California and now looks forward to building upon this experience to strengthen her skills in coalition-building and sustaining collaborative programs.

 Eva is the Communications Intern with the Orange County Department on Aging (OCDOA).
 She will be managing OCDOA’s Facebook campaigns and improving the website’s search engine optimization.
 Additionally, she will be working to establish a consistent radio show with a local radio station to expand the department’s reach in the community to share all OCDOA has to offer.
 Eva graduated from the University of Washington in 2017 with two bachelor’s degrees in Public Health and Communication.
 Currently, she is a first-year MPH student at the UNC Gillings School of Global Public Health’s Public Health Leadership Program.